Joeltronics/py_nes_emulator/README.md

 It's still very early.
 It can emulate & partially render Balloon Fight (at least as far as the Attract Mode screen, since there's no controller input).

-Very little yet.
 All documented CPU instructions are emulated (at least in theory - not all are tested), and there's basic PPU functionality.
 But rendering is still very basic, and there's no controller input, APU, or mapper support.

-Donkey Kong & Ice Climber both crash from hitting an invalid instruction immediately after an RTI call, so there seems to be a problem with interrupt handling, or one of the stack-related instructions.
+Donkey Kong, Ice Climber, and Super Mario Bros all crash from hitting an invalid instruction immediately after an RTI call, so there seems to be a problem with interrupt handling, or one of the stack-related instructions.

 PPU & rendering issues: